nginxinc/nginx-gateway-fabric/docs/guides/routing-traffic-to-your-app.md

-# Directing Traffic to Your Application
+# Routing Traffic to Your Application

-In this guide, you will learn how to direct external traffic to your Kubernetes applications using the Gateway API and NGINX Kubernetes Gateway.
+In this guide, you will learn how to route external traffic to your Kubernetes applications using the Gateway API and NGINX Kubernetes Gateway.
 Whether you're managing a web application or a REST backend API, you can use NGINX Kubernetes Gateway to expose your application outside the cluster.